Academic misconduct (Cheating, plagiarism, collusion, and other such issues)

 3) Sometimes, presenting evidence will help your case - we can advise you on this too.

-4) You should get at least a week's notice of any panel meetings: if you want us to go with you, let us know the date, time, and meeting location at once (we're a small team: the more warning we have, the more likely we are to be available for you at the right date and time)
+4) You should get at least a week's notice of any meeting or panel: if you want us to go with you, let us know the date, time, and meeting location at once (we're a small team: the more warning we have, the more likely we are to be available for you at the right date and time)

 Sometimes, Academic Misconduct is accidental (for example, "I was ill and rushed my work - I forgot to reference properly").
 If this is what happened, we'll advise on presenting mitigation.